Ferroin/fvirt/README.md

-# fvirt - A lightweight CLI frontend for libvirt.
+# fvirt - A command-line frontend for libvirt.

-fvirt is a minimalistic CLI frontend for libvirt that is intended to fill a similar role to the `virsh` frontend, but be more human-friendly and require less scripting to cover some very common use cases.
+fvirt is a command-line frontend for libvirt that is intended to fill a similar role to the `virsh` frontend, but be more human-friendly and require less scripting to cover some very common use cases.

 It also includes enhanced Python bindings for the libvirt API that wrap the low-level official bindings in a more Pythonic manner, making it